CommittedTeam/commitcanvas-models/README.md

    - `split` option takes the ratio.
 This ratio will be used as a size of the test set for the `project` mode.
 By default the value of `split` is 0.25.
 This means that if one project has 800 commits then top(chronologically newest) 200 will be set aside for testing, and the rest 600 will be used for training.

-sample usage: `commitcanvas train project data_experiments/raw_predictions/project/90_10.csv --split 0.10`
+sample usage: `commitcanvas experiment project data_experiments/raw_predictions/project/90_10.csv --split 0.10`

 ### Create classification reports